babylonhealth/ios-playbook/Cookbook/Technical-Documents/Current-guide.md

     Current = .production // which returns a new `World()` }
 ```
-- reset the instance of `Current` to the default in the `tearDown` method
 #### Don't
 - access `Current` from any other layer other than `Builder`.
 All the other layers (`ViewModel`, `FlowController`, `ViewController`, `Model`, `BusinessController`) continue to receive their dependencies through injection when created by the builder, preferably at initialisation time;
 - inject `current` as a dependency;